 Describe local government planning controls, local laws and policies applying to the development, and provide a list of the approvals required for the project and the expected program for approval of applications.
-The description should include any requirements for workers' camps or villages.
+The description should include any requirements for workers' camps or villages as well as any approval or agreement process for the connection of the proposed rail spur with the Rolleston Branch rail line.